Adonis-Tibebe/InteligentComplaintAnalysisForFinancialServices/notebooks/README.md

 # Notebooks

 This directory contains Jupyter notebooks related to the **Intelligent Complaint Analysis for Financial Services** project.
-The notebooks document the step-by-step process of data exploration, cleaning, preprocessing, and analysis of consumer complaint data from the CFPB.
+The notebooks document the step-by-step process of data exploration, cleaning, preprocessing, and analysis of consumer complaint data from the CFPB, and the step by step process of chunking, embedding and vector indexing pipline implementation.

 ## Current Notebooks